 Blood Glucose Control Studies for Type 1 Diabetes: DCCT and EDIC

-A follow-up to the DCCT, the ongoing Epidemiology of Diabetes Interventions and Complications (EDIC) study, has continued to follow DCCT participants for the last 20-plus years.
+A follow-up study to the DCCT, the ongoing Epidemiology of Diabetes Interventions and Complications (EDIC) study, has continued to follow DCCT participants since 1994.
 EDIC has shown that there are long-term benefits of early and intensive blood glucose control on the future development of diabetes-related complications such as heart, eye, kidney, and nerve disease, and that early and intensive blood glucose control also lengthens life.
-Recently, EDIC has also shown that an individualized eye exam schedule results in fewer eye exams, resulting in lower costs, and quicker diagnosis and treatment of advanced diabetic eye disease.
+EDIC has also shown that scheduling eye exams based on personal risk for retinopathy, rather than once a year, results in fewer eye exams, lower costs, and quicker diagnosis and treatment of advanced diabetic eye disease.

 Findings from DCCT/EDIC have changed the way diabetes is treated worldwide.
-As a result of DCCT/EDIC, early and intensive blood glucose control is now the standard treatment for people with type 1 and even type 2 diabetes, and helps people with diabetes live longer and healthier lives.
+As a result of DCCT/EDIC and other studies, early and intensive blood glucose control is now the standard treatment for people with type 1 and some people with type 2 diabetes, and it helps people with diabetes live longer and healthier lives.

 Diabetes Control and Complications Trial (DCCT)